adityakr2003/Aditya-demo/README.md

 # Aditya-demo
-This is just a demo
+This is just a demo.
+Author - Aditya Kumar